TheDreamer/beastie-work/README.md

 	This was to form the patch for a PR to get json-c-0.9 updated to json-c-0.10, though the latest is json-c-0.11.

+devel/ruby-mmap

+	Been trying to figure out how to generate the .fw files for sysutils/devcpu-data from the latest amd-ucode files.
+Found a ruby program that looked promising, but getting it to run was a challenge.
+	Especially since it wanted 'mmap'.

+	I got mmap to build after going through the source and figuring out what was needed to get it to work with 1.9.
+I was going to fork ruby-mmap on github to record my work, when I found that numerous other forks exist with similiar/better changes to mmap.c.
+I took what looked appeared to be the most recent and it showed that it to be 0.2.7.

+	So I tweaked the Makefile to create PORTVERSION 0.2.7 from DISTVERSION 0.2.6 :)

+	Alas, it didn't extract anything.

 print/cups-cloud-print

 	While researching options for replacing my old inkjet printer, and